-Decorate dark chocolate dipped marshmallows using modeling chocolate to create these sweet Chocolate Covered Marshmallow Snowmen.
+Decorate dark chocolate-dipped marshmallows using modeling chocolate to create these sweet Chocolate Marshmallow Snowmen.
 These cute Christmas treats will make festive party favors, stocking stuffers, or desserts.

-My design today is a classic snowman decorated with a hat, a carrot nose, and coal eyes and a smile.
+My design today is a classic snowman decorated with a hat, a carrot nose, coal eyes, and a smile.

 Modeling Chocolate Snowman

 food handling gloves (highly recommended to use when adding color)

 egg cookie cutter - 2" wide by 2 ½" tall

 #6 pastry tip

 melted and tempered pure milk or dark chocolate**

 OR melted light or dark confectionery coating/candy melts**